crotwell/pickax/README.md

 # Keys

-- c create generic, unnamed, pick
+- c: Create a generic pick at the current mouse location
+- a: Create a P pick at the current mouse location
-- a create pick and set phase_hint to "P"
+- s: Create a S pick at the current mouse location
-- s create pick and set phase_hint to "S"
+- d: Display your picks
-- d/D to display author's picks/ all picks
+- D: Display all picks
-- f/F toggle to next/prev filter
+- f: Apply next filter
-- v finish current seis, but don't quit, ie go to next
-- r finish current seis, go to previous
+- F: Apply previous filter
-- x followed by second x zooms to selected time window
-- X zoom out
+- x: Zoom in, first use marks one edge, second zooms in
+- X: Zoom back out, double time displayed
-- z original zoom
+- z: Return to original autozoom
-- w shift left (west)
+- w: Shift seismogram to left (west)
-- e shift right (east)
+- e: Shift seismogram to right (east)
-- t print current mouse time and amplitude
+- t: Print current time, amplitude at mouse position
-- q finish current seis and quit
+- v: Go to next data
+- r: Go to previous data
+- q: Quit
+- h: Display this help, but you knew that, right?

 # Configuration